Are you in the market for a new commercial vent hood? Perhaps you’re moving into a new location, or need to redesign your current ventilation system.

 If you’re working in a cooking environment that uses residential-style appliances in a not-for-profit commercial setting the Accurex Fire Ready Range Hood comes with a built-in fire suppression system.
 Schools, places of worship, college dormitories, fire stations, and senior living facilities are all examples of setups that could utilize an all in one restaurant exhaust.

-The self-cleaning hood by CaptiveAire uses either cold or hot water to automatically clean the area immediately behind the hood filters, (the “plenum”), after cooking operations have ceased for the day.
+A self-cleaning hood uses either cold or hot water to automatically clean the area immediately behind the hood filters, (the “plenum”), after cooking operations have ceased for the day.
 A spray bar fitted with nozzles extends the length of the hood and ensures an adequate supply of spray down for the entire plenum area and interior surfaces of baffles and filters.

 There are many different options and moving pieces when it comes to designing and building your own commercial kitchen, but with the right knowledge and expertise, you can build the most effective hood ventilation system available.
 If you are ready to take the next step or even discuss your design options now that you have a better understanding of the foundational basics in commercial hood design, get connected with a restaurant design and build expert today.